Tax benefits and implications of business car leasing

-One of the key reasons that business car leasing is popular is due to the fact that it has a great number of tax benefits.
+One of the key reasons that business car leasing is popular is because it has a great number of tax benefits.
 It’s these benefits that will very often sway businesses to choose business leasing over the other methods that are available to them.

 So, what exactly are these incredible tax benefits and is there anything you should be aware of before you make any decisions?

-In this article, we take a look at the implications of business car leasing and the tax benefits and how they apply to you and your business.
+In this article, we look at the implications of business car leasing and the tax benefits and how they apply to you and your business.

-What are the tax benefits of business car leasing?
+What are the tax benefits of leasing a car for a business?

-Many of the tax benefits apply to Business Contract Hire, so this will be the lease option we will talk about in this article.
+Many of the tax benefits apply to Business Contract Hire, so this will be the car leasing option we will talk about in this article.

 It’s good for company accounts